linkedpipes/dcat-ap-viewer/README.md

 Load the data
 - Install [LinkedPipes ETL] and import, configure and run the [preparation pipeline].
 It has the DCAT-AP catalog (its RDF representation) on the input, this is where you provide your DCAT-AP dump.
 The pipeline assumes that Solr is running on ```localhost:8983``` and CouchDB is running on ```localhost:5984```.
+- To enable support for the European Metadata Registry Named Authority Lists (EU MDR NALs) linked from DCAT-AP records, configure and run the [codelist pipeline].
+It will populate the Apache CouchDB instance with the codelists.

 ## Running DCAT-AP Viewer
 ```